takpare/https-github.com-git-lfs-git-.g/Installation.md

 ### Windows ###

+1. Download the windows installer from [here](https://github.com/github/git-lfs/releases)
+2. Run the windows installer
+3. Start a command prompt/or git for windows prompt and run `git lfs install`

 ## Other ##

 To install on any supported operating system, manually install git-lfs with no man pages.